wallix/redemption/README.md

 #### Local installation

-If you have already compiled anything before this step, it is best to delete your `bin` folder (everything will be recompiled) or the `app_path_exe.o` file inside.
+If you have already compiled anything before this step, it is best to delete your `bin` folder (everything will be recompiled) or remove `app_path_exe.o` file inside.

 The paths to the installed files can be listed with `bjam env_help`.
 The minimum requirement is the following (change the `install_path` variable to your liking).